To participate in any of the adjudicated and non-adjudicated events, the following apply:

 - Fees are non-refundable.

 - If a deadline is missed, the deadline appeals process may be used.
 The appeals process is as follows: If the director feels that there are extenuating circumstances, the director may appeal to the district manager for district events or the executive committee director for state events.
-The district manager or executive committee chair may use his/her discretion and accept or reject the application based on each case.
+The district manager or Executive Committee president may use his/her discretion and accept or reject the application based on each case.
 If the director wishes to further appeal the decision of the district manager or executive committee chair, an administrator of the member school may appeal to the Executive Committee for a final ruling.

 - Each manager or supervisor will provide directors with information concerning place, dates and scheduling of district events.